GitHub-AmanBhardwaj/Calypso/Readme.md

 ```

 **Step 3: Configure PostgreSQL**
-1. Create a new database and user.
+1. Create a new database and user that match the script's configuration.
     ```sql
     CREATE DATABASE argo_db;
-    CREATE USER argo_user WITH PASSWORD 'your_secure_password';
+    CREATE USER argo_user WITH PASSWORD 'amanjeet';
     GRANT ALL PRIVILEGES ON DATABASE argo_db TO argo_user;
     ```
-2. Update the database connection details in the `DB_CONFIG` dictionary at the top of `convertor.py`.
+2. The connection details are configured in the `DB_CONFIG` dictionary within `convertor.py`.

 **Step 4: Initialize the Database Schema**
 Run the setup script using `psql`.
-This will create the `argo_profiles` and `ocean_measurements` tables.
+This will create the necessary tables and indexes.
 ```bash
 psql -h localhost -d argo_db -U argo_user -f db_setup.sql
 ```